Add Value and Keep the Competition Out with a 6-Step 401k Service Process

 Next, help plan sponsors identify those individuals who have fiduciary responsibilities and liability – and help them understand what exactly that means.

-There are a number of ways to offer value in this area, such as providing sample documents for setting up a formal investment committee, fiduciary acknowledgement letters, and basic fiduciary training.
-(Check out the Fiduciary Essentials for DC Plans at fi360.com).
+There are a number of ways to offer value in this area, such as providing sample documents for setting up a formal investment committee, fiduciary acknowledgment letters, and basic fiduciary training.

 THREE: Stress the Importance of an IPS